 As for the layout, there’s nothing especially radical to see here.
 The review model had a standard US layout, with five user-definable function keys down the left, and six media controls arranged on the top right.

 Above the numeric pad are a mute key and a roller to control audio volume.

-The excessively thick braided cable exits the keyboard case at the top right, then splits into two Type A USB connectors at the end of a 2m run.
+The excessively thick braided cable exits the keyboard case at the top right, then splits into two Type A USB connectors at the end of a two meter run.
 One of these drives the keyboard and lights, and the other delivers a USB 2.0 pass-through providing a single port, intended mostly for mouse use.